fabiolapoblete/doggy-dogcare/README.md

-# doggy-dogcare
+# Doggy Dogcare
-WebApp for a "doggy daycare" using API with JASON data
+WebApp for a "doggy daycare" using API with JSON [data](https://majazocom.github.io/Data/dogs.json).